SkyTemple/eos-move-effects/readme.md

 This only provides support for creating ASM code for custom effects, not for injecting it into the rom.

+A graphical ASM editor for move and item effects can be found here: https://asmeditor.skytemple.org

-Move/Item effects code injection may be available soon.
+Move/Item effects code injection is available using SkyTemple (check https://github.com/SkyTemple).

 # Disclaimer